 Blue Plaques.
 Since 1989, the Society has commissioned and erected Blue Plaques around the city, serving as historical markers commemorating a link between that location and a famous person or event.
 In September 2015 a Society blue plaque was unveiled to celebrate Salisbury’s role in the manufacture of Spitfire fighter planes during WWII.
 There was extensive local press coverage and filming for a forthcoming documentary of the event.

 Other Communications.
-In 2015 the Society has launched a new website, Twitter and Facebook pages, new displays and an information leaflet, with the aim of reaching an even wider public locally and continuing to expand its membership.
+In 2015 the Society launched a new website, Twitter and Facebook pages and an information leaflet, with the aim of reaching an even wider public locally and continuing to expand its membership.

 A Conservation Award winner